abraunegg/onedrive/docs/Docker.md

 *   Red Hat Enterprise Linux 8.x
 *   Ubuntu Server 20.04

-The instructions below will utilise the 'latest' tag, however this can be substituted for 'stretch' or 'alpine' if desired.
+The instructions below will utilise the 'latest' tag, however this can be substituted for 'debian' or 'alpine' if desired.

 ## Basic Setup